Myotonachol Side Effects

 Generic Name: bethanechol

-Note: This page contains information about the side effects of bethanechol.
-Some of the dosage forms included on this document may not apply to the brand name Myotonachol.
+Note: This document contains side effect information about bethanechol.
+Some of the dosage forms listed on this page may not apply to the brand name Myotonachol.

 For the Consumer